 Supreme Court to weigh whether bans targeting homeless encampments run afoul of the Constitution

-Washington — The Supreme Court on Monday will weigh arguments in a case involving the homeless and bans on where they may sleep, the most significant one on the issue in decades.
+Washington — The Supreme Court will hear arguments on Monday in a case involving the homeless and bans on where they may sleep — the most significant case on the issue in decades.

 The dispute involves whether laws that punish homeless people with civil citations for camping on public property are outside the bounds of the Constitution.
 Cities have been searching for ways to address homeless encampments that they say threaten public health and safety, as the nation confronts a spike in homelessness driven in part by high housing costs and the end of COVID aid programs.